top of page

 What Is a Mantra?

 A mantra is a sacred sound, word, or phrase repeated to influence the mind and consciousness.
-It’s more than affirmation — it’s vibrational technology.
+It’s more than affirmation — it’s vibrational technology, making it a cornerstone of mantra meditation.

 The word “mantra” comes from Sanskrit: